-Receptor Risk Category Comment Booterstown Marsh (a SPA) South Dublin Bay (a SAC & SPA) Ecosystems dependent on these water bodies Moderate No preferential pathway linking the leak location to the open drain adjacent to the railway embankment has been identified.
-However, there is potential for cable fluid to have migrated along the cable trench to Elm Stream (ca. 250m north-west of leak location) and/or Booterstown Stream (ca. 150m south-east of leak location), both of which discharge to South Dublin Bay, and also to the vicinity of Booterstown Marsh.
-Water mains/ Water supply (if close to the leak location) Low Whilst the potential for organic compounds to permeate water mains is known (in particular plastic water pipes and the joints of other types of water pipes), the potential for alkyl benzenes to permeate water mains was not established during the PSA.
+Receptor Risk Category Comment Booterstown Marsh (a SPA); South Dublin Bay (a SAC and SPA) adjacent to the leak location and at the Moderate There is potential for cable fluid to have migrated towards these water bodies via permeable horizons within the overburden.
+It is understood that a quantity of cable fluid entered Booterstown Marsh discharge point; Booterstown Marsh adjacent to the leak location at the time of the leak and that pollution control measures were Ecosystems dependent on these water bodies taken to contain and recover this cable fluid.
+Water mains/ Water supply Low Whilst the potential for organic compounds to permeate water mains is known (in particular plastic water pipes and the joints of other types of water pipes), the potential for linear alkyl benzenes to permeate water mains was not established during the PSA.
 The risk category assumes that cable fluid may be present as residual LNAPL in the water main trench and that there is potential for it to permeate water pipes, but not to the extent that it will impact water quality in the pipes.
-Bedrock aquifer Low The bedrock is classified by the GSI as a "locally important" aquifer.
-Vulnerability rating is "high" close to the leak location.
-However, the water table in the estuarine clays is expected to be shallow and the permeability of these strata low, reducing the potential for downward migration of cable fluid to the bedrock aquifer.
+Bedrock aquifer Low The bedrock is classified as a "locally important" aquifer.
+Vulnerability rating is "extreme" close to the leak location.
+However, the water table in the estuarine clays is expected to be shallow, reducing the potential for downward migration of cable fluid to the bedrock aquifer.
 No preferential pathways potentially linking the leak location to the aquifer have been identified.

-Further investigation of the risk to Booterstown Marsh, Dublin Bay in the vicinity of the leak location and the Booterstown Marsh discharge, and their associated ecosystems, is considered necessary.
+More detailed assessment of the risk to Booterstown Marsh, South Dublin Bay adjacent to the leak location and in the vicinity of the discharge point of Booterstown Marsh to Dublin Bay, and their associated ecosystems, is required to refine the level of risk.
 Further investigation of the risk to water mains and the bedrock aquifer is not considered necessary.